agenium-scale/boost.simd/doc/section/home/home.md

 **@projectname** allows you to focus on the important part of your work: the development of new features and functionality.
 We take care of all of the architecture and compiler specific details and we provide updates when new architectures are released by manufacturers.
-All you have to do is re-compile your code every time you target a new architecture. **projectname** does this by providing the following components:
+All you have to do is re-compile your code every time you target a new architecture. **@projectname** does this by providing the following components:

   + a proper value semantic wrapper for _SIMD_ registers
   + more than 300 mathematical functions ready to use and already vectorized